toebeann/BepInEx.Subnautica/README.md

     Launching the game with Vortex should be fine too.

+    You'll know that BepInEx is working when a loading screen pops up.
+This screen will disappear once your mods have finished loading.

 6. Exit the game at the main menu.

 Assuming you have followed these instructions correctly, inside the `BepInEx` folder there will now be a file `LogOutput.log` (or simply `LogOutput` - it's the same thing).
 This is your log file, and it will be egenerated every time the game runs with technical and diagnostic information about your installed mods, and any errors that might happen while playing.
 It's very useful for troubleshooting, and it is recommended to share it whenever asking for help with your mods.
 It is equivalent to the BepInEx console window you might be familiar with, containing all of the same information.

-If this file is missing, it usually means that you have not installed the pack correctly and you should probably try again from scratch.
+If this file is missing or you didn't see the loading screen, it usually means that you have not installed the pack correctly and you should probably try again from scratch.
 Make sure to pay careful attention to the instructions and don't skimread any of the steps.

 Otherwise, you can now install mods according to the [Installing mods](#installing-mods) section below.

-> [!IMPORTANT]
->
-> **With just this pack installed, you will not see any changes in-game!**
->
-> Check the file `BepInEx` > `LogOutput.log` to determine whether BepInEx has loaded.

 ## Installing mods